Chase Coleman

 Chase Coleman (born March 20, 1985) is an American actor, director, and musician.
-Coleman portrayed the character of Billy Winslow in the HBO TV series Boardwalk Empire and the werewolf, Oliver, on the CW spin-off series, The Originals.
+Coleman portrayed the character of Billy Winslow in the HBO TV series Boardwalk Empire and the werewolf Oliver on the CW spin-off series The Originals.

-Life and Work

 Early life

-Chase Coleman was born in Tuscaloosa, Alabama and raised in Monroe, Louisiana.
+Chase Coleman was born in Tuscaloosa, Alabama, and raised in Monroe, Louisiana.
 He attended Grace Episcopal School for elementary and junior high education and graduated from St. Frederick Catholic High School.
 During his second year of high school, he became the lead singer of Crawl Space, a local Monroe rock band until graduation.

 After high school, Coleman attended the University of Louisiana at Monroe, pursuing a degree in Business Marketing.
 While there, he played in a hard rock band called, Fallstaff.
 However, not long after starting college, Coleman became interested in acting.
 He began performing with the Straus Community Theater and the Theater of the University of Louisiana at Monroe.
 During his junior year of college, he signed with the Baton Rouge Agency, Stage 2000, after being recruited by Ron Randell.

+Career

-Acting career
+Acting

 Coleman was invited to Dallas to compete at the Mike Beaty Model and Talent Expo.
 It was there that Chase won several awards including best monologue and overall fitness model.
 He was then discovered by talent manager Suzanne Schachter and was invited to go to New York City to test the market for the summer.
-While in New York, Coleman was offered the role of Garrett on the popular daytime soap opera, One Life to Live.
+While in New York, Coleman was offered the role of Garrett on the popular daytime soap opera One Life to Live.
 Not long after landing that role, he received many offers to remain in New York City for professional acting work, shifting to online courses in order to finish his degree.
 In 2006, he signed with the company Suzelle Enterprises and Abrams Artists Agency through Paul Reisman.
 During his time in New York, he studied at the HB Studio with Lorraine Serabien, with Susan Batson at Black Nexxus, and with Jennifer Gelfer at the Haymarket Annex Master Class.

 One of Coleman's most recognized roles is the portrayal of Billy Winslow in Season 1 of Boardwalk Empire, as well as guest starring on The Good Wife, Gossip Girl, Law & Order: Criminal Intent, and Kings.
 He has had many starring and supporting roles in numerous independent films such as New York City Serenade, Catahoula, One Night Stand, Halloween Season, Grill Check, God Don’t Make the Laws, The Halls of Montezuma, Warehouse Rumble, Mama, 8:46, Roses, Cloak and Dagger, The J Packages, Pop Up, and Love Hunter.
 He also played the lead of Andrew in the off-Broadway play My Big Gay Italian Wedding.